Brian Schweitzer: Post-governorship

-Speculation for higher office
+Presidential and vice-presidential speculation

-While governor, Schweitzer was mentioned by some political pundits as being a potential running mate for Barack Obama in the 2008 presidential election.
-He spoke in a prime time slot at the 2008 Democratic National Convention, and gave a speech on American energy independence.
+During his gubernatorial tenure, Schweitzer was mentioned by some political pundits as a potential running mate for Barack Obama in the 2008 presidential election.
+Schweitzer spoke in a prime-time slot at the 2008 Democratic National Convention, addressing the topic of American energy independence.

-After leaving office at the end of 2012, Schweitzer has been mentioned as a possible candidate for president.
-In February 2013, the National Journal reported that he indicated he was leaning towards a run for president in 2016, as opposed to running for the U.S. Senate in 2014, which at that time would have meant challenging Democratic U.S. Senator Max Baucus in a primary race.

-The focus changed in April 2013, when Baucus decided to retire.
-Soon thereafter, a Democrat associated with Schweitzer stated the former governor was leaning toward a bid in 2014.
-He was considered highly likely to run.
-Schweitzer made no firm commitment.
-After Baucus' announcement, he stated that he was concentrating on his current project of helping a dissident investor group take control of the Stillwater Mining Co. in south-central Montana.
+After leaving office at the end of 2012, Schweitzer was mentioned as a possible candidate for president.
+In February 2013, the National Journal reported that he indicated he was leaning towards a run for president in 2016 instead of running for the U.S. Senate in 2014; a Senate bid would have involved challenging Democratic U.S. Senator Max Baucus in a primary election.
+In April 2013, Baucus decided to retire.
+Soon thereafter, a Democrat associated with Schweitzer stated that Schweitzer was leaning toward a Senate bid in 2014.
+After Baucus' announcement, Schweitzer stated that he was concentrating on helping a dissident investor group take control of the Stillwater Mining Co. in south-central Montana.
 He subsequently became the chair of the Board of Stillwater Mine.
-When asked about the Senate race in June 2013, he publicly stated it was a difficult decision, and he was not sure he wanted to give up his post-political life on Georgetown Lake and take a substantial pay cut.
-However, Montana political analysts generally viewed him as considering a run.
+When asked about the Senate race in June 2013, Schweitzer expressed uncertainty; however, Montana political analysts generally believed that he was considering a Senate run.

-On July 13, 2013, Schweitzer stated he would not run for the Senate seat in Montana in 2014.
+On July 13, 2013, Schweitzer stated he would not seek the U.S. Senate seat in Montana in 2014.
 In February 2015, Schweitzer stated that he has "no plans" to run for president in 2016.
 In October 2015, Schweitzer endorsed former Maryland Governor Martin O'Malley's campaign for the Democratic nomination for president and was named a national co-chair for O'Malley's campaign.

 Personal life

 Schweitzer married Nancy Hupp in 1981.
-The couple began a family after returning to Montana, and are the parents of three children.
+The Schweitzers are the parents of three children: Ben, Khai, and Katrina.